easa/Splus/README.md

 # Splus
-Study smart, like a pro. learn more in less time.
+Study smart, like a pro.

+Learn more in less time.